History of religion in the United States: Resurgence and retreat of fundamentalism

-Religious decline in and before the Great Depression
+Decline in religiosity both before and during the Great Depression

 Robert T. Handy identifies a religious depression in the United States starting around 1925 that only grew worse during the economic depression which began in 1929.
 The identification of Protestantism with American culture undermined religious messages.
 The fundamentalist churches over-expanded and were financially troubled.
 The mainstream churches were well enough financed in the late 1920s, but lost their self-confidence in terms of whether their social gospel was needed in an age of prosperity, especially since the great reform of prohibition was a failure.
 In terms of their network of international missions, the mainstream churches realized that the missions were a success in terms of opening modern schools and hospitals but a failure in terms of conversions.
-The leading theorist Daniel Fleming proclaimed that the continents for Christian outreach and Christian .conquest were no longer Africa and Asia, but rather, materialism, racial injustice, war and poverty.
+The leading theorist Daniel Fleming proclaimed that the continents for Christian outreach and Christian conquest were no longer Africa and Asia, but rather, materialism, racial injustice, war and poverty.
 The number of missionaries from mainstream denominations began a steep decline.
 By contrast, the evangelical and fundamentalist churches—never wedded to the social gospel—escalated their efforts worldwide with a focus on conversion.
 At home the mainstream churches were forced to expand their charitable roles in 1929–31, but collapsed financially with the overwhelming magnitude of the economic disaster for ordinary Americans.
 Suddenly in 1932–33, the mainline churches lost one of their historic functions in distributing alms to the poor, and the national government took over that role without any religious dimension.
 Handy argues that the deep self-doubt the religious revivals customary in times of economic depression was absent in the 1930s.
 He concludes that Great Depression marked the end of the dominance of Protestantism in American life.